Wiyot language

+Classification

 Wiyot, along with its geographical neighbor, the Yurok language, were first identified as relatives of the Algonquian languages by Edward Sapir in 1913, though this classification was disputed for decades in what came to be known as the Ritwan controversy.
 Due to the enormous geographical separation of Wiyot and Yurok from all other Algonquian languages, the validity of their genetic link was hotly contested by leading Americanist linguists; as Ives Goddard put it, the issue "has profound implications for the prehistory of North America".
 However, by the 1950s, the genetic relationship between the Algonquian languages and Wiyot and Yurok had been established to the satisfaction of most, if not all, researchers, giving rise to the term Algic to refer to the Algonquian languages together with Wiyot and Yurok.

+Revival

-The Wiyot Tribal Government is fostering a revival of the language through videos, online dictionaries, and an annual Wiyot language calendar.
+The Wiyot tribal government is fostering a revival of the language through videos, online dictionaries, and an annual Wiyot language calendar.

+With the death of Della Prince in 1962, Wiyot became an extinct language.
+However, in recent years, the federally recognized Wiyot tribe has a revitalization program.
+The tribe advertises language courses on its website and publishes Wiyot texts for distribution, such as a calendar.

 Phonology

 Consonants

 Karl V. Teeter published the first modern descriptive grammar of Wiyot in 1964.
-His data, supplied by Della Prince soon before her death, was crucial to the establishment of the genetic relationship between Algonquin and Wiyot, and effectively ended the scholarly conflict surrounding the issue.
+His data, supplied by Della Prince soon before her death, was crucial in establishing the genetic relationship between Algonquin and Wiyot, and effectively ended the scholarly conflict surrounding the issue.
 All of the linguistic data below comes from his work, published by the University of California Press.

-The consonants of Wiyot, as recorded by Teeter, are given in this chart, with a Practical Orthography in boldface and the IPA equivalents in brackets.
+The consonants of Wiyot, as recorded by Teeter, are given in this chart.
+A cell containing a phoneme will contain, from left to right, Teeter's Practical Orthography, the Wiyot Tribe's orthography, and their IPA equivalents in brackets.
+Teeter's orthography and the Wiyot Tribe's orthography are separated by a slash, and only one grapheme is listed without a slash where both orthographies use the same grapheme.
+Teeter's orthography is used in this article for examples.